Get Rid of That Pesky Lower Back Pain for Good with Lower Back Pain Physical Therapy in Fort Myers, FL…

-Skilled physical therapists may perform manual therapy and spinal manipulation in addition to the other treatments.
-These manual techniques will increase circulation to loosen the muscles, repair muscle tissue, mobilize stiff joints, reduce inflammation, and improve the function of nerves that were compressed by poor posture.
+In some cases, skilled physical therapists may incorporate manual therapy and spinal manipulation alongside other treatments.
+These manual techniques aim to improve circulation, loosen muscles, aid in muscle tissue repair, mobilize stiff joints, reduce inflammation, and enhance the function of nerves that may have been compressed due to poor posture.

-Some causes of this condition include pregnancy/childbirth, weak muscles in the pelvis or lower back, scoliosis, a difference between each leg’s length, or previous lower back surgery.
+Various factors can contribute to this condition, including pregnancy and childbirth, weak muscles in the pelvis or lower back, scoliosis, leg length discrepancies, or previous lower back surgery.

 Signs & Symptoms of SI Joint Pain

-Pain at the end ranges of motion or with sitting
+Pain experienced at the end ranges of motion or during prolonged sitting

-Poor stability in the lower back and pelvic region upon sitting/standing, or exercising
+Poor stability in the lower back and pelvic region while sitting, standing, or exercising

 Treatment of Sacroiliac Joint Dysfunction

-When getting treatment for your SI Joint, your physical therapist will determine whether your condition is caused by hypermobility or hypomobility.
+When seeking treatment for Sacroiliac Joint Dysfunction, your physical therapist will first assess whether your condition is primarily due to hypermobility or hypomobility of the joint.

-The most common cause of the sciatic nerve getting pinched/irritated is tightness, entrapment, or inflammation of the nerve at the piriformis muscle.
+The most common cause of sciatic nerve irritation is the tightness, entrapment, or inflammation of the nerve at the piriformis muscle.